It's true that famous scientists like Newton and Einstein had their own unique inspirations for pursuing science and engineering.

-According to Piaget's Stage Theory of Cognitive Development: Children (ages 7 to 11) begin to think abstractly and conceptualize, creating logical structures that explain his or her physical experiences.
-We believe this is the right time to plant a seed that will sprout by the time kids reach high school.
+According to Piaget's Stage Theory of Cognitive Development, children between the ages of 7 to 11 begin to think abstractly and create logical structures that explain their physical experiences.
+We believe this is the perfect time to plant a seed that will grow and flourish by the time children reach high school.

-Compare the number of engineering-like enrichment activities available for children in lower and middle school to the number of extra-curricular activities offered in sports, music, theater, ecology, dance, and other subjects.
-Does it come as a surprise to know that America being on top of the industrial world recruits from overseas a large number of engineers in order to compensate for the lack of engineering graduates from colleges and universities in the United States?
+If we compare the number of engineering-based enrichment activities available for children in lower and middle school to the number of extra-curricular activities offered in sports, music, theater, ecology, dance, and other subjects, we will find a significant difference.
+It may come as a surprise to know that the United States, being on top of the industrial world, hires many engineers from overseas to compensate for the lack of engineering graduates from colleges and universities in the country.